 Wyoming Drug Facts and Statistics

-In 2006, there were 2615 arrests due to drug violations in Wyoming.
-Out of these arrests, 460 were meth-related.
-There were 5280 arrests for DUI and there were 4340 alcohol-related violations.
+In 2020, the Center for Disease Control reported that the state of Wyoming has recorded 93 drug-related deaths which was a 14.8 percent influx from the previous year's drug fatalities.
 The demand for cocaine in Wyoming has decreased over the years, and heroin is now available but does not represent any threats in the state.
 Cannabis is the most abused illicit drug in Wyoming.
 Benzodiazepine and semi narcotics painkillers are the most abused prescription drug.
 We can provide a listing of drug rehab centers in Cheyenne.

 There is a lot of arrests related to meth in Wyoming, and the number keeps on growing.
 It is particularly a problem for state and local law enforcement because of the violence, crime, and child abuse that are often related to methamphetamine.